In this tutorial I want to talk about the pros and cons of queueing or buffering messages on an MQTT network.

 However if it is down for minutes or hours does the application receiving the data really need to receive those messages or can it safely skip them?

-As an example lets assume we have 100 sensors sending temperature measurements every second to a gateway.
+As an example lets assume we have 100 sensors sending temperature measurements every second to a broker and the broker sends messages to the cloud.

-Once restored we then need to send and process 30000 messages.
+Once restored we then need to send and process 30000 messages on the receiver.

 These messages would have priority over new incoming messages meaning there would be even more of a delay before the application was receiving up to date data, and not historical data.